TheNivas/LearningScala/6_SingletonDemo/src/main/scala/Notes.md

   }
 }
 ```

-In singleton object it automatically creates a class of that object. <br>
+In singleton object it automatically creates a class of that object.
 companion class and obj: make var/method use interchangeably.

-## case Class:
+## case Class

 1. no need to write new cuz apply method is auto generated in case class.
-2. constructor paramter is val by default, therefore mutator method(method to overwrite a value)<br>
+2. constructor paramter is val by default, therefore mutator method(method to overwrite a value)
 is not generated and hence you can't change the name.

 e.g.

 ```scala
 case class Car(var name: String, model: String)
 {